 In The Course Of Your Leadership, How Do You Pay It Forward?

-So much goes into our leadership and development — for the present, future….AND past.
+So much goes into our leadership and development — in the present, for the future, and from the past.

-We take years of education and experiences, and combine them to get who we are today.
-It is up to us to take into consideration what is in our past and utilize it to our benefit, to determine what it is that made us who we are.
+Years of education and experiences combine to make up who and what we are today.
+It is up to us to take into consideration what is in our past, to determine what it is that made us who we are, and utilize it to our benefit.

 “Great leadership is not only about the technical work and mission of your group or organization, but also about instilling a certain mindset in others, fostering critical thinking, and encouraging self-assessment and development”

-It is powerful for a leader to point out the benefit in the experiences those who learn from them can take from the current environment as well as lessons learned and benefits reaped from the leader’s past.
-So, leadership is not only about learning lessons from the current environment but also providing lessons from the past, especially if something benefited the leader.
+It is powerful for a leader to point out the benefit those who learn from them can take from the current environment, along with lessons learned and benefits reaped from the leader’s past.
+This habit can also lead those who are learning to assess and examine their own past.